The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Marshall DSL40C

-If you’ve been anywhere near an electric guitar during the past fifty years you know Marshall.
-It’s one of the most iconic guitar brands on the planet, and the roar of Marshall tube amps has fueled rock music since the sixties.
+If you’ve been anywhere near an electric guitar during the past fifty years, you know Marshall.
+It’s one of the most iconic amplifier brands on the planet, and the roar of Marshall tube amps has fueled rock music since the sixties.

 Jimi Hendrix played through a Marshall.
 Eddie Van Halen played through one in the early days.
 Jeff Beck.
 Yngwie Malmsteen.
 AC/DC.
 Slayer.
 Slash.
 Early Metallica.

-The names go on to outline a who’s who of rock and metal over the past several decades.
-It becomes clear that more legendary guitar players rely on Marshall amps than don’t, and it isn’t long before you begin to wonder if you should be playing one too.
+The names outline a who’s who of rock and metal over the past several decades.
+More legendary guitar players rely on Marshall amps than don’t, and it isn’t long before you wonder if you should play one too.

-After some research and soul searching I decided the DSL40C was the right amp for me, and a few weeks back I brought one home.
-In this article I’ll outline how and why I came to that decision, and what I’ve discovered since.
+After some research and soul searching, I decided the DSL40C was the right amp for me, and eventually, I brought one home.
+In this article, I’ll outline how and why I came to that decision, and what I’ve discovered since.

 DSL40C vs Competitors